 Rent money is spent on both community’s survival needs and to fight for justice.

-If you would like to access pay the rent funds for a justice project, please email email@example.com
+If you would like to access Pay The Rent funds for support for a death in custody please email firstname.lastname@example.org

 Funerals and sorry business

 Pay the Rent is able to contribute towards funeral expenses, as well as general expenses during sorry business.
-If you would like to access funds to help pay for a funeral or sorry business – click here
+Please note that the Funerals/Sorry support phone number only operates Tuesday 8am – 4pm Wednesday 8am – 4pm and Thursday 8am – 12pm.
+All inquires or requests will be attended to on these days only.
+In urgent matters, please text the number.
+If you would like to access funds to help pay for a funeral or sorry business – click here.

-Pay The Rent has funds available to assist Community initiatives.
+Pay The Rent has funds available to assist community initiatives that promote self determination, social justice and sovereignty of Aboriginal & Torres Strait Islander people.
 To be eligible to receive funding the initiative must be being delivered by an established Community group, and not be receiving funding from Government that has any form of multiple obligation.
-Funding in not intended to provide personal financial relief or for the purchase of land.
+Funding is not intended to provide personal financial relief or for the purchase of land.
 To apply – click here click here

 “Pay The Rent offers all Australians an opportunity to work outside of government to right the wrongs.”